anthonychu/durable-entities-agents/README.md

 # Durable Entities Agents

-A light-weight SDK for running OpenAI Agents SDK agents on Azure Functions.
+A light-weight SDK for running distributed, stateful OpenAI Agents SDK agents on Azure Functions.

 ## Main goals

-- Build agents using the OpenAI Agents SDK
-- Run agents on Azure Functions with built-in conversation state management, without extensive knowledge of Azure Functions
+- Build agents using the OpenAI Agents SDK and run them on Azure Functions with built-in serverless scale and conversation state management, without extensive knowledge of Azure Functions
 - Compose agents into complex workflows with Durable Functions orchestrations

 ## Features

-- **OpenAI Agents SDK** integration: Build agents using the OpenAI Agents SDK and run them on the Azure Functions platform.
+- **OpenAI Agents SDK** integration: Build agents using the OpenAI Agents SDK.
-- **Stateful AI Agents**: Conversation (sessions) state is automatically maintained.
-Each conversation (session) with an agent is backed by a durable entity but no knowledge of Durable Functions is needed.
+- **Stateful AI Agents**: Agent conversation (sessions) state is automatically maintained.
+Each conversation with an agent is backed by a durable entity but no knowledge of Durable Functions is needed.
-- **RESTful API**: Includes simple HTTP endpoints for interacting with agents.
+- **RESTful API**: Includes simple, built-in HTTP endpoints for interacting with agents.
 - **Multi-Agent Orchestration**: Compose multiple stateful agents into complex workflows using Durable Functions orchestrations.
-- **MCP Server Integration**: Works with MCP servers.
-See weather agent for details.
 - **Human-in-the-Loop**: See travel planner for an approval workflow.

 ## Sample Application

 A sample Azure Functions application demonstrating AI agents using Azure Durable Entities for state management and session persistence.
 The project showcases three different agent scenarios:

-1. **Basic Agents** - Simple haiku poet and weather information agents
+1. **Basic Agents**
+    - A simple haiku poet
+    - A weather information agent using a remote weather MCP server
 2. **Multilingual Writer** - Orchestrated workflow that writes content in English and translates to French and Spanish
 3. **Travel Planner** - Multi-agent travel planning system with human approval workflow